 The employer's right to make deductions is regulated through the Off-Set Act (1970:215).
-The Act gives the employer in certain cases the right to deduct a debt that an employee has to the employer against the employee's salary or other compensation connected to the employee's salary or other compensation connected to the employee's salary the employer consent to make deductions can constitute a risk to you as an employee, since the employer's possibility to make deductions without consent from the employee or through an agreement is strictly limited otherwise.
+The Act gives the employer in certain cases the right to deduct a debt that an employee has to the employer against the employee's salary or other compensation connected to the employment.
+Giving the employer consent to make deductions can constitute a risk to you as an employee, since the employer's possibility to make deductions without consent from the employee or through an agreement is strictly limited otherwise.
 A consent to make deductions, however, can always be rescinded by you during the employment.